pranavlm/DAILY-STATUS/online-coding-report/03-05-20/README.md

 Take a list of length 3 containing integers, find out which is larger, first or last one and set all the elements in the list to be that value.
 Print the updated list.
 # P-8
-python program to generate prime number in an interval
+python program to generate prime number in an interval.